yashsartanpara/Quora-Question-Pairs/README.md

 You can use spacy's pretrained model for word dictionary.
 Which is trained using wikipedia data.
 It can increase the accuracy.

+Note: create a 'data' folder in cloned directory.